-Adree Edmo, aged 31, claims that he already identified as a woman in 2012, the year that he sexually abused a child who was under the age of 16.
+Adree Edmo, aged 31, claims that he already identified as a woman by 2012, the year that he sexually abused a child who was under the age of 16.

 A prison psychiatrist and prison psychologist both determined that Mr. Edmo has gender dysphoria, a condition that causes him to identify as a woman despite being biologically male.
 Following the diagnosis, the Idaho Department of Correction provided Mr. Edmo with medical hormones that would gradually feminize his appearance.

-Not satisfied, Mr. Edmo made a series of suicide attempts, tried to castrate his genitalia in 2015, and became a routine self-cutter.
-He claimed that his “emotional pain” was too great, and would not end until the Idaho DOC provided him with the gender-affirming surgery he demanded.
+Not satisfied, Mr. Edmo made a series of suicide attempts, tried to castrate his own genitalia in 2015, and became a routine self-cutter.
+He claimed that his “emotional pain” was too great, and would not end until the Idaho DOC provided him with the gender-affirming surgery he wanted.